macedoti13/Real-Time-Gun-Detection/README.md

-# Real Time Gun Detectiong in CCTV Footage with Machine Learning
+# Real Time Gun Detection in CCTV Footage with Machine Learning